MarkusBernhardt/proxy-vole/README.md

 detect the system proxy settings automatically, but this one is poorly documented and unreliable in its behaviour.

 ##The Solution
-Use the autoproxy library to provide network connectivity out of the box for your Java application.
+Use the Proxy Vole library to provide network connectivity out of the box for your Java application.
 It provides strategies for auto detecting the current proxy settings.
 There are many configurable strategies to choose from.
-At the moment autoproxy supports the following proxy detection strategies.
+At the moment Proxy Vole supports the following proxy detection strategies.

 * Read platform settings (Supports: Windows, KDE, Gnome, OSX)